cglavin50/linkedin-crawler/README.md

 - Once I can view, then start building buttons for get next 10, completed application
 - Then, work on a login system with AuthO authorization
 - Finally, CSS :(

 **DB**
 - Start designing SQL DB, want sorting options later so that makes it easier (plus need more SQL experience)
-- Going to start with a local
+- Going to start with a local deployment, could like to use some sort of cloud offering later (switch isn't that hard)
+- Attributes: title, remote, link, location, company, companyPage, completed.
+Maybe unique ID as well.